rivertb/BMC-Helix-OnPrem-Installation-1-Env/README.md

 ![Harbor Projects](./diagram/harbor-projects.png)

 In the New Project window, specify the following values:

-Project Name: Enter bmc.
+ - Project Name: Enter bmchelix.
-Access Level: Select the Public check box.
+ - Access Level: Select the Public check   box.

 Leave the other parameters to their default values.
-![Harbor New Projects bmc](./diagram/harbor-new-project-bmc.png) Click OK
+![Harbor New Projects bmc](./diagram/harbor-new-project-bmc.png)

+Click OK